Data0000001/gant_maker/README.md

 ## How to use

-- Download `Gant Chart Maker.html` and open it
+- Download `Gant Chart Maker V1.0.html` and open it
 - Paste data from spreadsheet to `Tasks` box
 - Press `Build chart` button